Neda-Sal/Muay_Thai_Strikes/README.md

 I began training Muay Thai in October 2019, and like many people, when the pandemic started I wasn’t able to go in to [Juniper](https://www.junipermuaythai.com/), the Muay Thai gym I was training at.

 For those that wanted to continue training, practicing alone at home meant repeating the same learned combinations over and over again.
-It also meant no feedback on how practical or effective a new combo actually is.
+It also meant no available feedback on how practical or effective a new combo actually is.
 Hence my goal of classifying Muay Thai fights.

 ### Methodology